wheelo/jasmine-browser/README.md

 One last aside, there is even another brother module I am working on, namely `jasmine-node`, this ongoing module is able to perform jasmine test in node.js with a silimar implementation of this 'jasmine-browser'(hint: it uses the node `process.nextTick` for a pollyfill).

-There is neither support of gulp nor the supports of browserify and webpack in current, but they will also be brought out soon, definetely not long afterwards.
-For now, suffice it to enjoy the poor interfaces I have just implemented.
+There is neither the support of gulp nor the support of browserify and webpack in current version, but I think they will all bring out in future version(believe me).
+For now, suffice it to enjoy the poor interfaces I've just implemented.

 Stay tuned~